IEEE 802.1X: Windows 7

 Windows 7 based computers that are connected via an IP phone may not authenticate as expected and, consequently, the client can be placed into the wrong VLAN.
 A hotfix is available to correct this.

 Windows 7 does not respond to 802.1X authentication requests after initial 802.1X authentication fails.
 This can cause significant disruption to clients.
 A hotfix is available to correct this.

 Windows PE

 Windows PE does not have native support for 802.1X.
 However, support can be added to WinPE 2.1 and WinPE 3.0 through hotfixes that are available from Microsoft.
 Although full documentation is not yet available, preliminary documentation for the use of these hotfixes is available via a Microsoft blog.

 Linux

 Most Linux distributions support 802.1X via wpa_supplicant and desktop integration like NetworkManager.

 Apple devices

+The iPhone and iPod Touch support 802.1X since the release of iOS 2.0. macOS has offered native support since Mac OS X Panther.

 As of iOS 17 and macOS 14, Apple devices support connecting to 802.1X networks using EAP-TLS with TLS 1.3 (EAP-TLS 1.3).
 Additionally, devices running iOS/iPadOS/tvOS 17 or later support wired 802.1X networks.